-The availability of gridded meteorological forcing data is a prerequisite for many ocean or ecosystem simulations.
-Detection and attribution studies e.g. for the climate of Baltic by comparing them to the natural climate variability undisturbed by human impacts.
-While such studies can be done based on coarsely resolved gridded data of single variables, the detection and attribution of environmental changes including eutrophication e.g. within the Baltic Sea ecosystem requires a full set of meteorological variables to force related bio(geo)chemical models (cf. Meier et al., 2011a).
+The availability of gridded meteorological forcing data is a prerequisite for many climate impact related studies including hydrological, ocean or ecosystem simulations.
+Detection and attribution studies, e.g. for the climate of Baltic Sea catchment (Bhend and von Storch, 2008, 2009), are typical research topics where recent potentially anthropogenic changes in the climate system need to be detected by comparing them to the natural climate variability undisturbed by human impacts.
+While such studies can be done based on coarsely resolved gridded data of single variables, the detection and attribution of environmental changes including eutrophication, e.g. within the Baltic Sea ecosystem, require a full set of meteorological variables to force related bio(geo)chemical models (cf. Meier et al., 2011a, 2012; Gustafsson et al., 2012).